Senzt/AMViT/README.md

-Dear All,
+Dear Visitor,

-Thank you for taking the time to read our #FAViT paper and for visiting this page.
-We also appreciate the feedback received at INTERSPEECH 2023 in Dublin.
+Thank you for your interest in our paper on the Frequency-Based Audio Vision Transformer (FAViT) and for visiting this webpage.
+We are grateful for the feedback we received during INTERSPEECH 2023 in Dublin.

-We are currently in the process of finalizing our code to ensure its quality and reproducibility.
-We expect it to be available by September 2023.
+We have evolved the model into the Attention Modulation Vision Transformer (AMViT), which draws further inspiration from the auditory system.
+We are excited to announce that AMViT will be showcased at ICASSP 2024 in South Korea.

+Important Information: We apologize for the delay in releasing the code.
+I am transitioning into a new PhD program in Neuroscience and am also in the process of completing my previous thesis.
+Your patience and understanding are greatly appreciated.

 Kind regards,

 Waradon

-DOI: 10.21437/Interspeech.2023-2015
+FAViT DOI: 10.21437/Interspeech.2023-2015
+AMViT DOI: 10.1109/ICASSP48485.2024.10446210